ComradOrg/Comrad/README.md

 #### ...on Windows

 Unfortunately, Windows is not yet supported.
-We tried and tried, but cannot get everything to install correctly on either Mingw64 or Cygwin; and we also haven't yet packaged a binary release with pyinstaller.
+We tried and tried, but cannot get everything to install correctly on either Mingw64 or Cygwin; and we also haven't yet been able to package a complete binary release with pyinstaller.
 If you are a developer, please lend a hand to support Windows.
 The current attempt at a windows installation is located [here](https://github.com/ComradOrg/Comrad/blob/master/script/install-windows.sh).

 ### Run